What Just Happened Also Occurred Before The Last 7 U.S. Recessions. Reason To Worry?

 "I look at it more in terms of risk management.
 This is an important piece of information.
 It helps people plan," Harvey said.
 "It enhances the possibility that we have a soft landing, not a hard landing, like a global financial crisis."

-If the idea of an inverted yield curve remains hard to grasp, Harvey says think of a certificate of deposit at a bank, better known as a CD.
+If the idea of an inverted yield curve remains hard to grasp, Harvey says think of it this way: a yield curve is the difference between a short term cash instrument, like a three-month government bill, compared to a long-term one, such as a 30-year government bond.
+When the short-term ones are paying out more than the longer-term ones, something is wrong.
+And economists call it an inverted yield curve.

+Or, Harvey said, think of a certificate of deposit at a bank, better known as a CD.

 "If you lock your money up for five years, you expect to get a higher rate than, say, locking it up for six months," he said.

-"But in certain rare situations, things get backwards and it turns out the long-term interest rate is lower than the short-term rate, and that's called an inverted yield curve, that's exactly the situation we got now, and it is a harbinger of bad news."
+"But in certain rare situations, things get backwards and it turns out the long-term interest rate is lower than the short-term rate, and that's called an inverted yield curve.
+That's exactly the situation we got now, and it is a harbinger of bad news."